SUSE Linux Enterprise: History

 With SLED 10, Novell increased the focus on features for a broader range of corporate users by focusing on meeting the needs for basic office workers, positioning SLED as a competitor to Microsoft Windows.
 Basic office workers were defined in this context as users who need basic desktop functionality, including an office suite, a collaboration client, a web browser, and instant messaging.
 Novell attempts to meet these needs by concentrating on making these components very compatible with existing enterprise infrastructure, such as Microsoft Office data files, Microsoft Active Directory, and Microsoft Exchange Server or Novell GroupWise collaboration systems.

 It also included the Beagle desktop search tool, similar to Spotlight in Mac OS X v10.4.
 The Xgl+Compiz support enables a variety of advanced graphical effects in the user interface, such as "application tiling" (similar to Exposé).
 Other features include making it easier for Linux beginners to connect digital cameras to the computer and play audio files such as MP3s using Helix Banshee.
 The version of GNOME included this release was highly customized, and debuted the slab application menu on a one panel layout.
-SLED 10 was originally released June 17, 2006.
-The last service pack for SLED 10 was Service Pack 4, released April 15, 2011.
+SLED 10 was originally released on 17 June 2006.
+The last service pack for SLED 10 was Service Pack 4, released on 15 April 2011.